Great horned owl: Description

 All great horned owls have a facial disc.
 This can be reddish, brown, or gray in color (depending on geographical and racial variation) and is demarked by a dark rim culminating in bold, blackish side brackets.
-This species' "horns" are tufts of feathers, called plumicorns.
+This species' eyebrow-like "horns" are tufts of feathers, called plumicorns.
 The purpose of plumicorns is not fully understood, but the hypothesis that they serve as a visual cue in territorial and sociosexual interactions with other owls is generally accepted.

 Physiology and measurements

-The great horned owl is the heaviest extant owl in Central and South America and is the second-heaviest owl in North America, after the closely related, but very different-looking snowy owl.
+The great horned owl is the heaviest extant owl in Central and South America and is the second-heaviest owl in North America, after the closely related but very different-looking snowy owl.
 It is heavily built, with a barrel-shaped body, a large head, and broad wings.
 Its size can vary considerably across its range, with populations in interior Alaska and Ontario being largest and populations in California and Texas being smallest, though those from the Yucatán Peninsula and Baja California appear to be even smaller.
 Adult great horned owls range in length from 43 to 64 cm, with an average of 55 cm, and possess a wingspan of 91 to 153 cm, with an average of 122 cm.
 Females are somewhat larger than males.
 Mean body weight is 1608 g for females and 1224 g for males.
 Depending on subspecies, maximum weight can reach 2503 g.

 The wing chord length is 297–400 mm.
 The wing loading, the measured wing area compared to weight, is high, meaning the wings are relatively small in surface area for the bird's weight; the species' wing loading has been described as proportionately the highest among raptors.
 The tail, being relatively short as is typical of most owls, is 175 to 252 mm long.
-Like other owl species, the great horned owl is capable of “silent flight”, which is the way owls fly while making almost no discernable noise, despite their large size.
+Like other owl species, the great horned owl is capable of "silent flight", which is the way owls fly while making almost no discernable noise, despite their large size.

 This is made possible thanks to three main components of the owl's wing structure.
-The leading edge of their feathers have serrations that help to disrupt the turbulence generated by wing flapping, then the softer feathers help deaden the sound, and finally the trailing fringe of the feathers that works to finish cutting the sounds made by flight.
-The structure of the great horned owl wing also allows it to fly at a very low speeds for the size of the species, as slow as 2 miles per hour when they are gliding on breezes.
+The leading edge of their feathers have serrations that help to disrupt the turbulence generated by wing flapping, then the softer feathers help deaden the sound, and finally the trailing fringe of the feathers works to finish cutting the sounds made by flight.
+The structure of the great horned owl wing also allows it to fly at a very low speed for the size of the species, as slow as 2 miles per hour when they are gliding on breezes.